How to setup an encrypted server

 Create root volume:

-will make the volume take up the remaining space of the partition.
+100%FREEwill make the volume take up the remaining space of the partition.
 This is the volume on which we will install Debian.
-The nameroot
+The namerootis, again, arbitrary. -

 Create file systems on volumes: